pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 # Writing system packages

-Using writing system packages, you can define sets of functions and types to build applications on top of them.
-Also, you can link applications in different file formats of your choice.
-Those functions, types and application linking logic are bundled into special packages called [system packages](#system-packages).
+The language provides the standard system packages of `Os` and `OsSync` by default.
+However, by writing your own system packages, you can achieve the following:

+- Define your own sets of functions with side effects.
+- Link applications in arbitrary file formats.

 > Caveat: Providing bad system packages which do not conform to conventions can break the ecosystem of the language.
 Please be careful to follow the conventions to keep applications maintainable and portable!